 SERVICE PROJECT: ACT FOOD DROP

-ACT Government has established the Canberra Relief Network (CRN) as part of their COVID-19 response.
-The CRN is a cross-agency team with representatives from multiple ACT Government Directorates and a call centre operated by Volunteering ACT.
-DRA is the ‘logistics partner’ for this activity.
-ACT residents in need ring the contact centre and can register for food hampers.
+The ACT Government established the Canberra Relief Network (CRN) as part of their COVID-19 response.
+The CRN was a cross-agency team with representatives from multiple ACT Government Directorates and a call centre operated by Volunteering ACT.
+DRA was the ‘logistics partner’ for this activity.
+ACT residents in need rang the contact centre and registered for food hampers.

-Many ACT residents are in isolation as a result of being identified as a close or casual contact of a positive COVID case.
-This means that many members of the community are unable to shop for groceries.
-On top of this, there have been reports where traditional “click and collect” services have been overwhelmed resulting in significant delays and cancellation of orders.
+Many ACT residents were in isolation as a result of being identified as a close or casual contact of a positive COVID case.
+This meant that many members of the community were unable to shop for groceries.
+On top of this, there were reports where traditional “click and collect” services were overwhelmed resulting in significant delays and cancellation of orders.

-ACT Government has engaged DRT ACT members to deliver food hampers to specific residences around Canberra.
-Each day, eight DRA members pick up food and hygiene hampers at a makeshift warehouse at Exhibition Park in Canberra (Canberra Showground) and using four vehicles work in pairs to deliver up to 20 locations.
-Shifts start with a briefing at 0830, loading vehicles at 0900 and typically finish around 1300.
-Deliveries are undertaken on Monday to Friday only.
-All deliveries are contactless, with no interaction between DRA members and residents.
+The ACT Government engaged DRT ACT members to deliver food hampers to specific residences around Canberra.
+Each day, eight DRA members picked up food and hygiene hampers at a makeshift warehouse at Exhibition Park in Canberra (Canberra Showground) and using four vehicles worked in pairs to deliver up to 20 locations.
+Shifts started with a briefing at 0830, loading vehicles at 0900 and typically finishing around 1300.
+Deliveries were undertaken on Monday to Friday.
+All deliveries were contactless, with no interaction between DRA members and residents.

 A veteran friend suggested I look at Disaster Relief Australia when I was looking for an opportunity to give back after many years of paid work.
 I was immediately impressed by DRA’s focus on getting things done and helping others in their hour of need.
 Thinking about...